Visit the Gore Nature Education Center

 Education Center

-The newly renovated Gore Nature Education Center building was once the home of environmentalist Dr. Robert H. Gore III.
-This Cracker-style building now includes a nature-learning classroom, a demonstration kitchen and an expansive gathering room for programs and meetings.
+The Gore Nature Center building was once the home of environmentalist Dr. Robert H. Gore III.
+This Cracker-style building was fully renovated and now includes a nature-learning classroom, a demonstration kitchen and a gathering room for programs and meetings.
 This iconic house highlights architectural features such as the dog-trot hallway, elevated floors, a cupola, metal roof, porches surrounding the house and expansive windows that offer a birds-eye view of this unique property.

 The Center’s original study, with walls of pecky cypress, is dedicated to honoring Dr. Gore’s legacy.
 This is where one will find copies of his published books and articles, photographs and creative musings.
 After a walk on the trails, a visitor can sit back and observe nature on one of the wrap-around porches, clad in board and batten cedar, or relax in front of the Center’s welcoming limestone fireplace.